larrydodson/PyBer_Analysis/README.md

 .

-In Figure-4, the Line Chart illustrates that the differnces by City Type for Total Fares income, is a continuing pattern over time.
+In Figure-4, the Line Chart illustrates that the differnces by City Type for Total Fares income, is a continuing pattern over the months of January through end of April.

 **Figure-4 Line Chart of Total Fares for Each City Type by time, Jan-Apr 2019, (PyBer_fare_summary.png)**   .
   ![PyBer_fare_summary.png](https://github.com/larrydodson/PyBer_Analysis/blob/master/analysis/PyBer_fare_summary.png)